eirikngard/GEO4322---Surface-Energy-Balance-in-Cold-Environments/README.md

 * Repository for SEB project in GEO4432.

-Main code for the project can be found under "code" in the "surface_tearth" script.
+Main code for the project can be found under "code" in the "surfaceT_earth" script.

 Figures can be found in the LaTex folder.